Alexander Brummer, M. Sc.

 , , :

-In order to be able to investigate such situations already today, conventional V2X simulation has to be extended accordingly.
-On the one hand, the influence of various types of road users, e.g. pedestrians or autonomous vehicles, is to be considered.
-On the other hand, it is necessary to develop new channel models that can realistically depict the three-dimensional character of complex scenarios in modern smart cities with limited computational effort.
+In this project, we seek to investigate whether the above-mentioned assumption holds true.
+For this purpose, conventional packet-based V2X simulation has to be extended accordingly in order to be able to simulate such scenarios at large scale.
+This also requires the implementation of new channel models that can realistically depict the three-dimensional character of complex scenarios with limited computational effort.
 To ensure correct results the new simulation models should be validated with the help of appropriate field tests.
-Furthermore, the computational effort of complex simulation scenarios is to be reduced with the help of AI and other suitable methods.
+Furthermore, the computational effort of complex simulation scenarios is to be reduced by means of suitable techniques and possibly AI methods.